Skip to main content

 1. Providing an extension in your plugin package

-Using the example below, you can provide an extension to be used as a default result item:
+Using the example below, you can provide an extension to be used as a search result item:

 plugins/your-plugin/src/plugin.ts